Is Self-Checkout at Grocery Stores Worth It? (Yes, Here’s Why)

 Innovative ideas like the Scan & Go app and smarter machines improve customer satisfaction and reduce the time spent at self-checkout lanes.

 Overall, using the self-checkout will save you time if everything is done right.
-So, give it a try next time you go grocery shopping, and make sure to follow our tips!
+So, give it a try next time you go grocery shopping, and make sure to follow my recommendations!